Non-equilibrium almost-stationary states and linear response for gapped quantum systems: Technicalities on quasi-local operators

 \section{Technicalities on quasi-local operators}

 In this appendix we collect several results concerning local and quasi-local operators that were used repeatedly in the construction of the almost-stationary states and in the proof of the adiabatic theorem.
-They are all proven in Appendix~C of \cite{MT1}, most of them based on similar lemmas in \cite{BDF}.
+They are all proven in Appendix~C of \cite{MT}, most of them based on similar lemmas in \cite{BDF}.

-We start with a simple lemma that is at the basis of most arguments concerning localization near $L$.
-It will not be explicitly used in the following, but it is important for checking that the generalisations of the following results to the case of $L^\epsi$-localisation hold. \begin{lemma} It holds that
+We start with a simple lemma that is at the basis of most arguments concerning localisation near $L$.
+It will not be explicitly used in the following, but it is important for checking that the claimed generalisations of the following results to the case of $L_\alpha$-localisation hold. \begin{lemma} It holds that

 where